LONG-XI/Tensorflow-Tutorials/005-image processing/README.md

-Data preparation for CNN classification,
+# Data preparation for CNN classification

 prepare the training batch data for the CNN model